 Campbell Street Market (GPS: 5.41693, 100.33566) is one of the two community markets in inner George Town.
-It is said to have been built on the site of an old Malay cemetery, and was known as "Hutan Mayat".
+Located at the junction of Campbell Street with Carnarvon Street, it is said to have been built on the site of an old Malay cemetery, and was known as "Hutan Mayat".
 The cemetery is located at the edge of the parcel of land which was provided to the Indian Muslim community for the construction of the Kapitan Keling Mosque in 1800.
 Originally, the land of the mosque was much bigger.
 However, it was progressively bought back by the Municipal Council, so that the compound of the mosque as we see today is actually much smaller than it originally was.

 A chye1tiam1ma4 (sundry shop) on Carnarvon Street (8 February, 2013)

 The Campbell Street Market stretches until Claimant Place (25 January, 2013)

 Interior of Campbell Street Market (22 April, 2016)